Guide to taking your bike on an aeroplane

 Expect to replace this product after a period of regular use, depending on wear and tear of typical handling.

-Try to elicit the sympathy of stroppy check-in clerks by agreeing that it isn't much of a bag, but unfortunately it's the best you can do!
+You can always try to elicit the sympathy of stroppy check-in clerks by agreeing that it isn’t much of a bag, but unfortunately it’s the best you can do!

 Top tips for taking your bike on a plane

 - Read and print out a copy of your chosen airline’s policy on the carriage of cycles (this is normally under ‘sporting equipment’ on the airline’s website).

 - Note their packaging requirements – all airlines now insist on bicycles being packaged for transit.
 Bags specifically for bikes are available from various retailers.
 They vary in design, from fabric zip-ups to hard-case plastic boxes, and also heavy-duty polythene bags (many people prefer these because baggage handlers are more likely to respect a bike if they can see what it is).